-- Clear, readable and auditable emissions data are critical, as they form the basis for the development of the Entity's GHG Emissions Reduction Plan and reduction targets. - The Entity should endeavour to present emissions data in a clearly defined and itemised manner, based on timeframe, scope, activity, location and/or Facility, and not reported in a consolidated manner. - Where Entity emissions are evolved from processes providing non-Aluminium Products and services to Businesses outside the Certification Scope (e.g., exported power, heat and steam or sold baked anodes), it is recommended to report these separately from Aluminium production process sources. - Where processes are co-located but outside the Certification Scope of the Entity, their emissions are recommended to be reported separately. - It is recommended that energy use data reporting follows the same recommendations as emissions above. - Emissions accounting for the Entity will differ from the carbon footprint(s) of the Product(s) it produces.
-For the purposes of this Criterion, the GHG Protocol Corporate Accounting and Reporting Standard and associated guidance and calculation tools is the recommended basis of emissions calculation.
-The reporting of Product carbon footprints is incorporated in the ASI Chain of Custody (CoC) Standard (Criterion 9.3). - Information included in an annual report and/or sustainability report or on an Entity (or Entityinclusive) website are all acceptable forms of public disclosure, within the bounds of Applicable Law. - Good practice is reporting in line with GRI 305-1 (Scope 1) 305-2 (Scope 2); 305-3 (Scope 3); 305-4 (intensity); 305-5 (reduction); 302-1 (energy consumption); 302-3 (energy intensity); 302-4 (energy reduction).

-- For the purposes of this Criterion, independent verification is only required for data which is publicly disclosed.
-Nevertheless, validation and verification activities typically require an analysis and review of comprehensive emissions inventories and energy models underlying published metrics.
-Broader dataset accessibility for Auditors is therefore recommended. - There is the potential for multiple datasets (verified and unverified) to be disclosed by Entities to meet the needs and requirements of a range of audiences, Stakeholders and purposes.
-Such datasets may have different scopes, included gases, calculation methodologies and uncertainties.
-Such diversity is not abnormal and Auditors should be aware of this fact, but focus on the independent verification of all GHG emissions data publicly disclosed. - In situations where unverified data is reported to Third Parties (e.g., regulatory authorities) and these data is subsequently disclosed by the Third Party, the Entity's obligation under this Criterion to disclose publicly independently verified emissions data is not negated.
-However, the Entity is not obliged to seek independent verification of the Third Party reported data. - Pre-publication, independent verification of energy and GHG emissions data is to be conducted by groups or persons (the 'verifier'), with demonstrable competence in Greenhouse Gas emissions accounting and communication, following professional standards and/or applying systematic, documented, and evidence-based processes of assurance. - Independent verification (assurance) is often undertaken for Public Sustainability Reports, and if the scope of assurance provided by the verifier includes GHG Emissions data, then this would satisfy the requirements of this Criterion. - Independent verification (assurance) of energy and GHG Emissions data as part of other certifications (e.g., ISO 50001 audits) or in the context of national or regional emissions trading schemes may be sufficient to satisfy the requirements of this Criterion, if evidence can be presented that the data itself was the subject of verification, not only the management system under study. - The verifier should be independent of the Member, able to publish an objective and impartial assessment and able to apply quality control procedures during the verification exercise. - The verifier should be able to assess whether the data presented provides an accurate and reasonable presentation of GHG emissions across the Entity's activities, over the period under study. - The verifier should be able to provide a written statement that can be made publicly available summarising the verification process undertaken and confirming that the data presented are a fair and accurate representation of GHG emissions across the Entity's activities, over the period under study. - There is no specific guidance available on what constitutes an appropriate level of effort required for the independent verification, as this should vary depending on the activities under study, the quality and quantity of emissions inventory data, the presentation and management of such data, and the level of co-operation provided by the Entity to the verifier.
-As a general guide, a single medium-sized Entity may only require a half-day level of effort by the verifier, whilst a large organisation with multiple sites operating across several geographical regions may require several days of effort.
-In all cases, care should be taken to manage expectations of the Entity and verifier on the appropriate level of effort required, with clear communication between Entity and verifier prior to and during the verification process.
+Clear, readable and auditable emissions and energy use data are critical, as they form the basis for the development of the Entity's GHG Emissions Reduction Plan and reduction targets.

+The data should be presented in a clearly defined and itemised manner, based on timeframe, scope, activity, location and/or Facility, and not reported in a consolidated manner.

+Where Entity emissions are evolved from or energy is used in processes providing non-Aluminium products and services to Businesses outside the Certification Scope (e.g., exported power, heat and steam or sold baked anodes), it is recommended to report these separately from Aluminium production process sources.

+Where processes are co-located but outside the Certification Scope of the Entity, their emissions and energy use are recommended to be reported separately.

+Energy

+It is good practice to include with energy use data reference to and quantification of the specific energy carriers (e.g., electricity, coal, steam), as well as associated values of energy transformed, in appropriate units (e.g., kWh, kg, GJ).
+Further disclosure of electricity power mix may also be included, where relevant.

+A significant proportion of Entities (in particular in primary production) control energy transformation processes as well as energy use (e.g., combustion of gas to produce electricity or combined heat and power, subsequently used by Aluminium production processes and/or exported).
+Energy transformed in such processes (e.g., m3 gas combusted) can be reported in addition to Aluminium production process energy usage (e.g., kWh), or, where exported or outside the Certification Scope of the Entity, excluded from the report.

+Greenhouse Gases (GHG)

-- Scope Energy - It is good practice to include with energy use data reference to and quantification of the specific energy carriers (e.g., electricity, coal, steam), as well as associated values of energy transformed, in appropriate units (e.g., kWh, kg, GJ).
-Further disclosure of electricity power mix may also be included, where relevant. - A significant proportion of Entities (in particular in Primary Production) control energy transformation processes as well as energy use (e.g., combustion of gas to produce electricity or combined heat and power, subsequently used by Aluminium production processes and/or exported).
-Energy transformed in such processes (e.g., m3 gas combusted) can be reported in addition to Aluminium production process energy usage (e.g., kWh), or, where exported or outside the Certification Scope of the Entity, excluded from the report. - Scope Greenhouse Gases - It is important to note that corporate accounting boundaries may at times not align with the accounting boundaries of the Entity and there may be an inherent level of overlap or disconnect between these reporting structures - in such cases transparency on reasons for the misalignment is encouraged. - It is poor practice to exclude any GHG Protocol Scope 1 or Scope 2 (or equivalent) GHG Emissions from publicly disclosed data. - When determining Scope 2 GHG Emissions from electricity use, preference should be given to data provided by the power supplier/generator (where known) over the use of generalised or averaged GHG emission factors for the local, regional or national electricity grid.
-Emissions related to transmission and distribution losses are reported under Scope 3 GHG Emissions (category 3 - fuel- and energy-related activities). - It is good practice to include Scope 3 GHG Emissions where these are considered Material.
-See table 2 for a summary of categories for Scope 3. - For some Entities, Scope 3 GHG Emissions make up the majority of their GHG emissions inventory.
-For example, the emissions inventory of downstream fabricators of Primary Aluminium is likely to have as a significant share the production of the metal itself (accountable as Scope 3 GHG Emission, category 1 emissions purchased goods and services).
-For suppliers of Alumina, the downstream emissions associated with Aluminium Smelting would likely be significant (accountable as Scope 3 GHG Emission, category 10 processing of sold products). - Entities are recommended to provide the rationale and method applied for determining the Materiality of Scope 3 GHG Emission sources by category and to identify when and where estimates or derivations are used.
+It is important to note that corporate accounting boundaries may at times not align with the accounting boundaries of the Entity and there may be an inherent level of overlap or disconnect between these reporting structures - in such cases transparency on reasons for the misalignment is encouraged.

+It is poor practice to exclude any GHG protocol Scope 1 or Scope 2 (or equivalent) GHG emissions from publicly disclosed data.

+When determining Scope 2 GHG emissions from electricity use, preference should be given to data provided by the power supplier/generator (where known) over the use of generalised or averaged GHG emission factors for the local, regional or national electricity grid.
+Emissions related to transmission and distribution losses are reported under Scope 3 GHG emissions (category 3 - fuel-and energy-related activities).

+It is good practice to include Scope 3 GHG emissions where these are considered Material.

+For some Entities, Scope 3 GHG emissions make up the majority of their GHG emissions inventory.
+For example, the emissions inventory of downstream fabricators of Primary Aluminium is likely to have as a significant share the production of the metal itself (accountable as Scope 3 GHG emissions, category 1 emissions - purchased goods and services).
+For suppliers of Alumina, the downstream emissions associated with Aluminium Smelting would likely be significant (accountable as Scope 3 GHG Emissions, category 10 - processing of sold products).

+Entities are recommended to provide the rationale and method applied for determining the Materiality of Scope 3 GHG emission sources by category and to identify when and where estimates or derivations are used.
 The Materiality of a source can only be established after it has been assessed.
-This does not necessarily require a rigorous quantification of all sources, but can be based on a general estimate using available data, including sector level data. - Globally and/or regionally averaged emissions data for aluminium production unit processes are available from producer associations.
-However, where possible, the Entity is recommended to contact its supplier(s) and customer(s) to source accurate emissions data.
+This does not necessarily require a rigorous quantification of all sources, but can be based on a general estimate using available data, including sector level data.